 Firstly, I initiated a Rustscan on the host, detecting three open ports: 22, 8000, and 6048.

-We've identified an SSH service running OpenSSH 8.2p1, an HTTP service on port 8000 running Werkzeug/3.0.2 Python/3.8.10, and an unidentified service on port 6048 with an unknown version. let's have a look at the http service
+We've identified an SSH service running OpenSSH 8.2p1, an HTTP service on port 8000 running Werkzeug/3.0.2 Python/3.8.10, and an unidentified service on port 6048 with an unknown version.

-As you can see, I can't access the web app because it's redirecting me to airplane.thm.
+Picture of http port 8000 service As you can see, I can't access the web app because it's redirecting me to airplane.thm.
 To gain access to the website, we need to add the domain to the /etc/hosts file.

 sudo echo "machine_ip airplane.thm" >> /etc/hosts